Sylvn001/Sylvn001/README.md

 <!--
 **Sylvn001/Sylvn001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently Studying: Nest.JS (Node), Typescript & MongoDB 🐺 and Java 17 & Spring Boot
+- 🔭 I’m currently Studying: Nest.JS (Node), Typescript & MongoDB 🐺 and Java 17 & Spring Boot and microservices with apache kafka

 ## 📓 About Me